FUSED-Wind/fusedwind/docs/about_fusedwind.rst

 * Plant Cost
     Interfaces and configure methods related to wind turbine and plant financial analysis models, such as capital costs, balance of station costs, operational expenditures and finance.
 * Turbine
-    Interfaces related to turbine related analysis codes, such as aerodynamic, aeroelastic and structural codes.
+    Interfaces related to turbine analysis codes, such as aerodynamic, aeroelastic and structural codes.
     The module also contains parameterizations for the turbine geometry suited for conceptual design.

 Basic Concepts